 The students have achieved fluency and confidence in expressing themselves in Arabic, articulating sentences with proficiency, despite occasional errors.
 This outcome is a direct result of an instructional approach that prioritizes the cultivation of speaking confidence in the Arabic language.
 Such an approach yields significant benefits within the educational context of the Islamic boarding school (Razimona, 2022).
 By emphasizing the practical and immediate aspects of language use in daily communication, students can experience more effective direct communication in the Arabic language (Bahruddin dkk., 2021).
 The approach outlined enhances the students' confidence in speaking and interacting with their peers or in everyday situations at the Islamic boarding school.
-Despite occasional lapses in Arabic grammar, this methodology ensures that the students possess a foundation pronunciation in fundamental comprehension of the Arabic language (Amir & Nurjannah, 2022).
+Despite occasional lapses in Arabic grammar, this methodology ensures that the students possess a robust foundation in pronunciation and fundamental comprehension of the Arabic language (Amir & Nurjannah, 2022).
 Through continuous refinement and vigilant oversight, it is anticipated that these grammatical errors will be rectified, leading to an elevated proficiency in Arabic overall.
-This approach underscores that language fluency extends beyond a mere understanding of grammatical structures; it encompasses practical proficiency in communication.
-Thus, it epitomizes a holistic language approach mastery, wherein communicative competence is gauged not solely by grammatical precision but also by the effective ability to interact within real-life contexts (Hasibuan & Rosyidi, 2023).
+This approach underscores that language fluency extends beyond a mere understanding of grammatical structures; it proficiency encompasses practical in communication.
+Thus, it epitomizes a holistic approach language mastery. wherein to communicative competence is gauged not solely by grammatical precision but also by the effective ability to interact within real-life contexts (Hasibuan & Rosyidi, 2023).